MatthijsKeep/mnist-on-k8s/README.md

 ## Notes
 - For simplicity, the API image bundles the model artifact at build time.
 You can argue that it might be better to do this from a model registry, for versioning. (see roadmap)

+## Todo
+- Fix cicd
+- Create GUI where you can draw digits and send to model

 ## Roadmap (stretch)
 - Deploy to VPS, host on a website